 On Nov.
 28, 1823, in Perry County, OH, at the age of 22, she was joined in holy wedlock with 25-year-old Johannes "John" Trout (March 13, 1798-1836), also a native of Lovettsville and the son of Casper and Mary Ann (Ament) Trout.
-Her brother "Squire" John Younkin, a local justice of the peace, performed the nuptials ceremony.
+Her brother "Squire" John Younkin, a local justice of the peace -- who was married to John Trout's sister Margaret -- performed the nuptials ceremony.

 The couple initially made their home in Ohio.
 Their children were Eli Trout, Harrison Trout, Mary Jane Trout and William Trout.

 Sadly, John died young -- age about 37 or 38 -- in 1836.
 His remains were placed into eternal rest in Holcomb Cemetery in Yellowtown, Perry County..

 Then in the Spring Term 1845, in Perry County Court of Common Pleas, the widowed Sarah along with Harrison Trout, Mary Jane Trout and William Trout were sued by John Younkin and Isaac Bennett in a legal move to partition the family farm so that its proceeds could be divided equally among heirs.

 The widowed Sarah set her sights on her future and decided that her prospects in the West were appealing.
 Sometime in the late 1840s, she and her children relocated to Iowa, settling on a farm in Mahaska County.
 She is shown there in the 1850 and 1860 federal census enumerations.
 Her farm in 1860 was in Madison Township, and her post office was Oskaloosa.